Deep sequence models tend to memorize geometrically; it is unclear why: Detailed analysis of spectral bias in

 \begin{observation}\textbf{(Eigenvectors remain unchanged under a row-softmax transform)} The eigenvectors of $\vecP(t) + \vecP(t)^T$ at any time $t$, are also approximately the eigenvectors of the embeddings $\vecV(t)\vecV(t)^T$, appearing in the same order. \end{observation}

 From the above observation, we can conclude that the eigenvectors of the system match the Laplacian throughout training.
-This follows by how the updates reduce to muplications between matrices sharing the same eigenspaces.
+This follows by how the updates reduce to multiplications between matrices sharing the same eigenspaces.

 \begin{proposition}\textbf{(Time-invariant eigenvectors match that of the Laplacian)} With \cref{ass:random-init} and by assuming \cref{obs:row-softmax-transform} as a given, we have that for all $t$, the quantities $\vecC(t), \vecP(t) + \vecP(t)^T, \vecV(t)\vecV(t)^T$ have the same eigenvectors as that of the negative Laplacian $-\vecL$. \end{proposition}